wiggnash/NFT-SmartContract-ERC721/README.md

 # Developing an NFT Smart Contract (ERC721)

 We will develop and deploy an ERC721 (NFT) smart contract using
-1. Alchemy
+1. Alchemy - Node providers manage and maintain the infrastructure required to run blockchain nodes
-2. OpenZeppelin
+2. OpenZeppelin - open-source framework and library for building secure and audited smart contracts on various blockchain platforms, primarily Ethereum.
-3. Remix
+3. Remix IDE
-4. Ethereum Sepolia.
+4. Ethereum goerli opensea does not support Sepolia - Testnet

 ## Target